Himanshu-Lilhore/cmd-shenanigans/README.md

 # cmd-shenanigans
-Learning do all sorts of things in cmd commands
+Learning to do all sorts of things in cmd commands